jonathanvdc/flame-brainfuck/README.md

 If you don't know what Brainfuck is, then I recommend that you take a look at [its Wikipedia page](https://en.wikipedia.org/wiki/Brainfuck).
 The important bit is that it's an extremely minimal programming language, so it'll be super easy to implement.

+If you have any questions or comments, feel free to start a discussion on [GitBook](https://www.gitbook.com/book/jonathanvdc/flame-brainfuck/) or open an issue &ndash; or maybe even a pull request! &ndash; on [GitHub](https://github.com/jonathanvdc/flame-brainfuck/).
+I'd welcome your feedback and/or contributions.

 Anyway, let's get started.